BruceHad/tr-turtle/README.md

 # My Turtle

-A basic turtle implementation.
-Using Javascript and Canvas.
+A basic turtle implementation using Javascript and Canvas.